Islam in Canada: History

 As with immigrants in general, Muslim immigrants have come to Canada for a variety of reasons.
 These include higher education, security, employment, and family reunification.
 Others have come for religious and political freedom, and safety and security, leaving behind civil wars, persecution, and other forms of civil and ethnic strife.
 In the 1980s, Canada became an important place of refuge for those fleeing the Lebanese Civil War.
 The 1990s saw Somali Muslims arrive in the wake of the Somali Civil War as well as Bosniaks fleeing the breakup of the former Yugoslavia.
 However Canada has yet to receive any significant numbers of Iraqis fleeing the Iraqi War.
 But in general almost every Muslim country in the world has sent immigrants to Canada – from Pakistan, Bosnia and Herzegovina and Albania to Yemen and Bangladesh.

 According to the Canadian Census of 1971 there were 33,000 Muslims in Canada.
 In the 1970s large-scale non-European immigration to Canada began.
 This was reflected in the growth of the Muslim community in Canada.
 In 1981, the Census listed 98,000 Muslims.
 The 1991 Census indicated 253,265 Muslims.

 By 2001, the Islamic community in Canada had grown to more than 579,000.
 In the same year, the fertility rate for Muslims in Canada was higher than the rate for other Canadians (an average of 2.4 children per woman for Muslims in 2001, compared with 1.6 children per woman for other populations in Canada).

 Population estimates for the Census 2006 pointed to a figure of 800,000.
-As of May 2013, Muslims account for 3.2% of the total population, with a total of over a million, and Islam has become the fastest growing religion in Canada.
+As of May 2013, Muslims account for 3.2% of the total population, with a total of over a million.
 In January 2017, six Muslims were killed in a shooting attack at a Quebec city mosque.

 In the contemporary era, there are halal restaurants across Canada, including over 1000 in the Greater Toronto Area.

 One of the first Islamic internet radio stations, Canadian Islamic Broadcasting Network, was started in 2019.